carblue/acos5/README.md

 The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. PC/SC or WinSCard (Windows) is just the basic layer on which a PKCS#11 library can build upon.
 I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
 So be careful what You get from ACS when it's called driver.
 Perhaps You get something that is behind the "File Upon Request" barrier.

-[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.
+[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.21.0, and the one available in previous versions was rudimentary/incomplete.

 With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC supports some ACOS5 hardware as well.
 (Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries/DLL).
 External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC software, explained below.